DEFRA/ffc-jenkins-pipeline-library/vars/notifySlack.md

 Sends a message to the ffc-notifications Slack workspace when the Jenkins build fails.

-Takes one parameter:
+Takes two parameters:
-- optional channel name for master branch build failures to be reported in, must contain the # before the channel name e.g. `#generalbuildfailures`
+- optional channel name for main branch build failures to be reported in, must contain the # before the channel name e.g. `#generalbuildfailures`
+- name of the default branch

 Example usage:

 ```
-notifySlack.buildFailure("#generalbuildfailures")
+notifySlack.buildFailure("#generalbuildfailures", 'main')
 ```

 ## sendMessage